Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Introduction

-Given this objective, we propose a methodology that uses a top-down approach to describe and implement flexible and fast DML systems.
+Given this objective, we propose a top-down methodology to describe and implement flexible and fast DML systems.
 Our methodology leverages two proven tools: a formal language designed for describing parallel processes, namely RISC-pb$^2$l (RISC Parallel Building Block Library), which we adapt to the DML domain, and a lightweight C++ distributed run-time, namely \ff{}, which we port to the emerging RISC-V hardware.
 The translation between these two components is effortless since any valid DML system description can be directly translated into a \ff program.
-We demonstrate the effectiveness and flexibility of our approach by showcasing it across many experiments on three different learning schemes spanning FL and EI, and different hardware architectures, including emerging RISC-V and ARM-v8, and traditional x86-64, characterizing their performance and energy efficiency.
+We demonstrate the effectiveness and flexibility of our approach by showcasing it across many experiments on three different learning schemes, spanning FL and EI, and different hardware architectures, x86-64, ARM and the emerging RISC-V, characterising their performance and energy efficiency.